 In the 20th century industries in Whitehaven included silk manufacture and chemicals and the port continued to be busy.
 However, coal mining in the area ended in the 1980s.

-At the end of the 20th century Whitehaven underwent a renaissance.
-In 1993 a company was formed to refurbish the harbour and parts of the town.
+At the end of the 20th century Whitehaven underwent a revival.
+In 1993 a company was formed to refurbish the harbor and parts of the town.
 Old buildings on Sugar Tongue were demolished.
 A 40-metre tower called the Crows Nest with a viewing platform was built.
-In 1998 a sea lock was built enclosing the harbour.
+In 1998 a sea lock was built enclosing the harbor.
 A 100-berth marina was built in 1997.

 Meanwhile the Beacon opened in 1996.
 Haig colliery closed in 1986 but in 1997 it was converted into a mining museum.
 A new museum called Rum Story was built in 2000.
 To coincide with this a Rum Festival was held.

 Tourism is now a major industry in Whitehaven and the Whitehaven Maritime Festival began in 1999.

 In recent years fishing has become an important industry.
 Today Whitehaven has a population of 25,500.

 A brief history of Lancaster